Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Method

-The feature vectors for both GNNs-1 and GNNs-2 have a length of 31.
+The feature vectors for both GNN-1 and GNN-2 have a length of 31.
+It is worth noting that the length of the feature vectors can be manually configured based on either the maximum number of qubits in the circuits or specific requirements, ensuring that each circuit can be properly encoded.
+In the example shown in Fig. \ref{figure3_d}, we set the maximum supported qubit number to 16, which results in a final feature vector length of 31.
 The first part of the feature vector encodes the index, which is used for node sorting.
 The next three parts are one-hot encodings representing the node type, target qubit, and tag, respectively.
 The node type distinguishes different types of nodes, including initial input qubit, measurement, $R_{x} $ gate, $R_{z} $ gate, $CZ$ gate, and identity ($I$) gate.
 For example, the one-hot code $000010$ indicates that the node corresponds to a $CZ$ gate.
 The target qubit labels the index of the qubit affected by the operation, and its length can be expanded according to practical needs.
 The tag distinguishes whether a gate is used for data embedding, switching from 0 to 1 for embedding gates.
 In addition to capturing the topological connections between circuits, another advantage of GNNs is their ability to incorporate hardware noise information, which is primarily achieved through node feature vectors.
 In our method, the last seven elements of each node’s feature vector are dedicated to describing the noise characteristics of the quantum hardware.
-During model training, GNNs-1 incorporates these noise features to predict fidelity-related metric and enable early rejection of poor-performing circuits.
-In contrast, GNNs-2 focuses on predicting performance-related metric, with the last 7 elements of its feature vectors zero-filled to exclude noise information.
+During model training, GNN-1 incorporates these noise features to predict the fidelity-related metric, allowing the model to implicitly learn how device noise affects circuit performance, and enabling early rejection of poor-performing circuits.
+In contrast, GNN-2 focuses on the predicting performance-related metric, with the last 7 elements of its feature vectors zero-filled to exclude noise information.
 The noise parameters are based on real quantum devices such as IBM Torino, IBM Perth, and IBM Nairobi.
 Specifically, the first 4 elements represent the relaxation time ($T_{1} $) and dephasing time ($T_{2} $) for the two involved qubits, the 5th element encodes the gate operation error, and the final two elements capture the readout errors.
 For nodes without associated noise characteristics, the corresponding values are set to zero.
 For instance, measurement nodes have their $T_{1} $, $T_{2} $, and gate error fields set to zero.
-Fig. \ref{figure3_d} shows the complete feature vector representation of a $CZ$ gate node for both GNNs-1 and GNNs-2.
+Fig. \ref{figure3_d} shows the complete feature vector representation of a $CZ$ gate node for both GNN-1 and GNN-2.